U.S. Coast Guard audio excerpt from the actual rescue case (unabridged audio here)

 -Station QR had an Officer of the Day (OOD) which reported to a Senior Duty Officer (SDO).

 -Station QR had a 10-person duty section comprised of ready boat crewmembers, a watchstander, and several additional personnel.

 -Sailing vessel GALE RUNNER was transiting from San Francisco, CA to Bremerton, WA with a crew of two.

 -Dr. Dennis Noble, a retired Coast Guard Senior Chief Petty Officer and notable history author, reported to the station for a few days to stay on board while researching a book he was writing on lifeboat stations.

 GALE RUNNER is traveling north from San Francisco, CA to Bremerton, WA and stops in Westport, WA.

 Crewmembers Kenneth Schlag and Marcia Infante stop into USCG Station Grays Harbor to obtain the weather forecast.
 They decide to continue north along the Washington coast and get underway.

 FA DaMello assumes the Station’s communications watch until 07:00 on 12 February.

-FA DaMello receives the updated NOAA weather forecast which calls for NW wind 35-40kt and seas building to 14’ overnight.
-For 12 February, the forecast predicts NW winds 30kt and combined seas 18’.
+FA DaMello receives the updated National Weather Service forecast which notes that a Gale Warning is in effect and calls for NW wind 35 knots with gusts to 40 knots and seas building to 14 feet overnight.
+For 12 February, the next day, the forecast predicts NW wind 30 knots and combined seas 18 feet.

 The Senior Duty Officer (SDO), BM1 Placido gets together with BM2 Bosley who is the Officer of the Day (OOD), and drives to the station’s bar overlook to observe last light bar conditions.
 He observes that seas aren’t bad and he feels comfortable going home on recall for the night, about 15 minutes away.